Cayman Islands’ housing market robust, with good yields, and limited supply

 “We are into unchartered territory in the property market,” said Simon Watson of Charterland.
 “The market has recovered from the downturn of 2010 and is now way beyond the previous peak.”

 Growth is centered along Seven Mile Beach for condominiums, and Cayman Kai, on the island’s north, for single-family homes.
-The most expensive housing are along Seven Mile Beach, a coral-sand beach located on the western end of Grand Cayman island, where property prices can reach as high as KYD1,200 (US$1,463) per square foot (sq. ft.).
+The most expensive housing is along Seven Mile Beach, a coral-sand beach on the western end of Grand Cayman island.
+Property prices can reach as high as KYD1,500 (US$1,800) per square foot (sq. ft.).
 Prices surged 33% in 2018.

-- At The Pinnacle, a luxury beachfront development on Grand Cayman’s Seven Mile Beach, the average sales price of condominium units was KYD1.62 million (US$1.98 million) in 2016, down by 3% from a year earlier, according to Charterland, Ltd;
+- At The Pinnacle, a luxury beachfront development on Seven Mile Beach, the average condominium sales price was KYD2.37 million (US$2.82 million) in 2018, up 25%, according to Charterland, Ltd;

-During the past decade, the movement of the average value of property transfers has been erratic.
-This can be attributed to large-scale acquisitions made by some property developers in a particular period, which distort the property market.
-For instance in 2011, Dart Group made significant acquisitions which represented about 28% of the total value of all the property transfers for that year.
+During the past decade, the movement of the average value of property transfers has been erratic because large-scale acquisitions by property developers distorted the market.
+For instance in 2011, Dart Group made significant acquisitions representing about 28% of the total value of all property transfers.